What is a Virtual Warehouse?

 What's a Virtual Warehouse?
-A virtual data warehouse refers to compute clusters powering modern data warehouses such as ByteHouse.
+A virtual data warehouse refers to computing clusters powering modern data warehouses such as ByteHouse.

 A virtual warehouse can scale out on demand.
 It can provide resources such as CPU, memory, and temporary storage.
 These resources are key in performing the following operations:

-You can register a free ByteHouse account here and try creating a virtual warehouse on ByteHouse.
+You can register for a free ByteHouse account here and try creating a virtual warehouse on ByteHouse.

 Virtual warehouses have the following advantages:

-Read-write separation and resource separation.
-Separate Virtual Warehouses can be created to perform data-loading tasks, or run queries in real-time.
-Creating Virtual Warehouses also allow different departments or business lines to have clear separation of resources, avoiding potential impact on performances between different queries.
+Read-write separation and resource separation: Separate Virtual Warehouses can be created to perform data-loading tasks, or run queries in real-time.
+Creating Virtual Warehouses also allows different departments or business lines to have clear separation of resources, avoiding potential impact on performances between different queries.

-Access control.
-Virtual warehouses can also be granted to different permissions into various roles, thus users can achieve fine-grained access control.
+Access control: Virtual warehouses can also be granted different permissions into various roles.
+Thus, users can achieve fine-grained access control.

 Enterprise warehouse and virtual warehouse

-There are three models of data warehouses from the architecture point of view: enterprise warehouse, data mart, and virtual warehouse.
+There are three models of data warehouses from an architecture point of view: enterprise warehouse, data mart, and virtual warehouse.